stueyG1t/CMALT-Stuart/index.md

 ---

-### References

-LinkedIn Learning (2025) *Communicating with Civility and Respect at Work*.
-Available at: https://www.linkedin.com/learning/communicating-with-civility-and-respect-at-work (Accessed: 15 July 2025).

-LinkedIn Learning (2025) *How to Say No Without Guilt*.
-Available at: https://www.linkedin.com/learning/how-to-say-no-without-guilt (Accessed: 15 July 2025).

 [↑ Back to top](#sections)

 ## Specialist Areas

 ### Specialist Area 1 - LinkedIn Learning and Moodle Integration

 #### Interpretation of Usage Trends and Strategic Implications

 Analysis of LinkedIn Learning usage data between February 2024 and January 2025 reveals a familiar academic rhythm: sharp spikes in engagement during term time, followed by notable declines during university breaks, particularly over summer and Christmas.

 That said, January and February 2025 show a sharp and encouraging increase in usage across the board.
 While the improved login process and SCIM provisioning had not yet been implemented, this uptick likely reflects the early impact of heightened internal communications and the development of a more coordinated institutional approach to LinkedIn Learning.